 A major starting point

 If your teen is interested in a college where they can’t attend undecided, it doesn’t mean it has to be off the table.
 Recently, we spoke to an admission officer from the University of Southern California, where students can’t apply undecided.
 He explained their thought process on this and stated that while students need to declare a major, it’s really more of a starting point.
-They don't have to follow through with their path, as many USC students change their mind once they’re enrolled—USC just wants to know where they plan to begin, and that's the program they will be admitted to.
+They don't have to follow through with their path, as many USC students change their minds once they’re enrolled—USC just wants to know where they plan to begin, and that's the program they will be admitted to.
 For students who are truly undecided, it's best to avoid colleges like this that lock them into a major and offer limited options to switch to something else.
 In that case, they should research and apply to schools that are flexible to their academic needs.

 Exploring academic and career options